Location: Imambara road Hooghly, near D.M Banglw, Chowk Bazar, Chinsurah, West Bengal 712103

 When you will come down then make a difference between the top and the courtyard.
 Most visitors skip the clock towers just because of the height.
 This doesn’t make any sense.

 You are traveling for the adventure but you are skipping the risk part.
 This way you are just wasting your time.
 Compare to other high distances this is too short.

 The total area of the courtyard is approximately 0.2145 acres (13 Katha).
 In the middle point, you can see a small pond with some fish.
 The color of this water is green.

 From the courtyard, you will see a small waterfall just in the middle point of the small pond.
 You can do photography or you can take a single shot.
 On the stairs, you can sit or you can walk around the courtyard.

-Things that you need to keep on your mind is you can’t through your all waste paper.
-Because the courtyard is net and clean.
+Things that you need to keep in your mind are you can’t through your all waste paper.
+Because the courtyard is neat and clean.

 In front of the ticket man, you can see a small board, where you will see some written in the Bengali language.
 This board is all about the clock tower.

 You can read this notice in the English language.
 We have done this for you.

 There is a pinnacle at the entrance of Imambara which is approximately 150 feet high, there are stairs on both sides to reach the pinnacle, there is a wonderful clock in the middle of this pinnacle.
 Mir Keramat Ali bought it from Bilat for 11.621 rupees.